House of Fools (film): Plot

-At a psychiatric hospital in the Russian republic of Ingushetia on the border with war-torn republic of Chechnya in 1996, medical staff is vanishing to apparently find help as the patients are left to their own endeavors.
+At a psychiatric hospital in the Russian republic of Ingushetia on the border with war-torn republic of Chechnya in 1996, medical staff are vanishing to apparently find help as the patients are left to their own endeavors.
 Zhanna (Yuliya Vysotskaya), a young woman, lives in the belief that the pop star Bryan Adams is her fiancé, that he is off on tour and will, at some point in the future, come to take her away with him.
 Zhanna is sort of the ad hoc keeper of peace, happiness and control of the others; she attempts to help curb some of the other patients exuberant impulses.
 Blissfully unaware of the terror of the war, the patients stick it out in the hospital.
 Their guests include a group of Chechen rebels, one of whom, Ahmed (Sultan Islamov), gives Zhanna the idea that he will marry her.
 At this point Zhanna falls in love with Ahmed.
 She goes back to the "House" where, with the help of her fellow residents, she prepares for her marriage to Ahmed.
 From this point on Zhanna prepares for and expects to be swept away by Ahmed.
 Her hopes do not come to fruition and Ahmed and Zhanna part ways.
 Zhanna returns to the "House" in order to resume her life there.